Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Simulation Study

-The augmented estimators provide further gains in both efficiency and stability, as shown in the supplemental material.
-Threshold estimation improves even at $n=500$, and coverage for $\psi_2$ increases substantially, exceeding 0.9 at moderate sample sizes.
-This demonstrates that augmentation stabilizes inference for parameters near boundary values.
+Table~\ref{tab:Sim2_t2} reports results averaged over all grid points in $\mathcal{G}_{(\psi_1,\psi_2)}$.
+Compared to nIPW, both adaptive estimators yield substantial variance reduction across nearly the entire value surface.
+The effective sample sizes increase correspondingly for nGCW and nBCW, indicating more stable and less extreme weights.
+For the Spearman rank correlation and regime level metrics, we draw similar conclusion as in Simulation 1.
+Overall, nGCW provides the most favourable improvement in all measurement. \FloatBarrier

-Simulation 2 reinforces the superior efficiency of the adaptive estimators compared with nIPW across a range of metrics. nGAW consistently attains the lowest variance and rMSE with the largest effective sample sizes, while nBAW offers moderate but meaningful improvements.
-Augmentation further strengthens these advantages.
-Overall, the adaptive weighting methods remain robust and efficient in this HIV-aligned setting.
+The augmented estimators provide further gains in both efficiency and stability, as shown in the supplementary materials~D. Simulation 2 further confirms the efficiency advantages of the adaptive estimators over nIPW across multiple metrics.
+In particular, nGCW consistently achieves the lowest variance and rMSE while attaining the largest effective sample sizes. nBCW also improves upon nIPW, though the gains are more moderate.
+Augmentation further strengthens these improvements, yielding additional reductions in variance and improved stability.
+Overall, the adaptive weighting approaches remain robust and efficient in this HIV-aligned simulation setting.